Festivals in Lahore: World Performing Arts Festival

+Alhamra Arts Council, where the World Performing Arts Festival and Lahore Literary Festival are annually held.

 The World Performing Arts Festival is held every autumn (usually in November) at the Alhamra Arts Council, a large venue consisting of several theatres and amphitheatres.
 This ten-day festival consists of musicals, theatre, concerts, dances, solos, mime and puppet shows.
 The festival has an international flavour with nearly 80 percent of the shows performed by international performers.
 On average 15-20 different shows are performed every day of the festival.